 Why GAO Did This Study

 GAO is not making recommendations in this report.
-DOL and Education provided technical comments on a draft of this report, which GAO incorporated as appropriate.
+DOL and the Department of Education provided technical comments on a draft of this report, which were incorporated as appropriate.

 For more information, contact Chelsa Gurkin at (202) 512-7215 or firstname.lastname@example.org.